OET currently cannot offer testing or receive payments (funds) from candidates residing in Sanctioned Countries.

-To ensure OET meets the requirements for the recognising organisation for which you'd like to share your results, please consider:
+To ensure the OET Test meets the requirements for the recognising organisation with which you'd like to share your results, please consider:

 - Confirm with your Recognising Organisation:

-- the minimum OET results accepted they'll accept
+- the minimum OET Test results they'll accept

-- if your OET results are required to be held in one sitting
+- if your OET Test results are required to be achieved in one sitting.

-- Confirm the test mode, profession, country, and venue availability on our booking page prior to booking OET.
-Not all OET delivery dates and testing modes are available in all countries, and you'll have to select your preferred OET testing date and mode of delivery when booking the OET.
+- Confirm the test mode, profession, country, and venue availability on our booking page prior to booking your test.
+Not all delivery dates and testing modes are available in all countries, and you'll have to select your preferred test date and delivery mode when booking your test.